Last updated on 24 March 2022

 Wear socks and full-length pants even in summer or spring while spending time inside Hagia Sophia.
 The marble feels colder than the other flooring materials and can create knee joint pain and chillness for many.
 Otherwise, you may sleep in a room with fever-like Ashrith instead of enjoying amazing Istanbul.

-Eat Simit, save money on Breakfasts- Not every fancy cafe in old Istanbul are worth their cost.
-The basic breakfast of stale bread with cheese and tea costing 85 to 8 euros isn’t worth it.
-The views from most terrace cafes are fantastic.
-Plus, in areas like Balat, you don’t need a restaurant for the view.
+Eat Simit, save money on Breakfasts- Not every fancy cafe in old Istanbul are worth its cost.
 Save money on cafes and have Simit, roasted Hazlenut with a cup of tea from the streetside tea seller.

-Buy Istanbul Tourist pass to save Money and Time – Everyone who comes to Istanbul will come to Hagia Sophia.
-So imagine the crowd and the long waiting lines even to get the entry ticket.
+Buy an Istanbul Tourist pass.
+Expect the crowd at major landmarks like Hagia Sophia.
 The Istanbul tourist pass we bought on the first day was valid for places like Topkapi Palace, museum, Bosphoorous ride, and many more; we could enter Hagia Sophia faster than the other tourists.

 Overspending at Grand Bazaar: Trust me, the Grand Bazaar is alluring.
 If you are a shopaholic or less, this Bazaar attracts you more potent than the magnet attracts Iron.
 Before entering the Bazaar, stick to a number, set an upper limit to the budget, and carry only that exact amount of cash.